Trimbak, Maharashtra

 © Wikimedia

-The Kushavarta Kund, said to be the source of the Godavari River, holds immense spiritual significance for rituals and soul purification.
+The Kushavarta Kund, regarded as the origin of the Godavari River, possesses great spiritual importance for various rituals and the purification of the soul.

 © Unsplash